 #5 – Start Creating the Ability to Automatically Build Environments

 Many deployment problems arise from the error-prone, manually intensive routines that are required to build the actual run-time environments.
-These include preparing the operating environment, applications and data, configuring the artifacts, and initiating the required jobs in the system and its supporting systems.
+These include preparing the operating environment, applications, and data; configuring the artifacts; and initiating the required jobs in the system and its supporting systems.
 In order to establish a reliable deployment process, the environment setup process itself needs to be fully automated.
-This automation can be substantially facilitated by using virtualization, using Infrastructure as a Service (IaaS) and applying special frameworks for automating the configuration management jobs.
+This automation can be substantially facilitated by virtualization, using Infrastructure as a Service (IaaS) and applying special frameworks for automating the configuration management jobs.

 #6 – Start Automating the Actual Deployment Process

 Last, it should be obvious that the actual deployment process itself also requires automation.
 This includes all the steps in the flow, including building the code, creating the test environments, executing the automated tests, and deploying and validating verified code and associated systems and utilities in the target (development, staging, and production) environment.
-This final, critical automation step is achievable only via an incremental process, one that requires the full commitment and support of the organization, as well as creativity and pragmatism, as the teams prioritize target areas for automation.
+This final, critical automation step is achievable only via an incremental process, one that requires the organization’s full commitment and support, as well as creativity and pragmatism as the teams prioritize target areas for automation.

 Deployability and Solution Architecture